shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 Change the name and contract address accordingly, and as we deployed to Granada Testnet, we are using that network.
 If deployed on any other network, it can be changed accordingly.

 Now let's code some of the utilities we will be using.
-Open src/utils/wallet.js In this file, there will be all our wallets and interacting with smart contract code.
+Open `src/utils/wallet.js` In this file, there will be all our wallets and interacting with smart contract code.

-Let’s import tezostoolkit and beacon SDK, which we will use to connect to the wallet.
+Let’s import the TezosToolkit and beacon SDK, which we will use to connect to the wallet.
-And also import config, axios and bytes2Char and char2Bytes.
+We also need to import our config object, axios and bytes2Char and char2Bytes from the Taquito utils

 ```js
 import {TezosToolkit, MichelsonMap} from '@taquito/taquito';